Akkki28/Devcomm-task-1-implement-SVM-task-2-build-basic-chatbot/task1/task1.md

 ## Features

-- SVM(rbf,sigmoid,linear,poly) used to classify the dataset
+- SVM(RBF,Sigmoid,Linear,Poly) used to classify the dataset
 - F-1 score,precision,recall
 - Visualisation of the dataset
 - Confusion matrix